Child & Adolescent Psychiatry and Medication Administration

-Childhood and adolescents are critical times for growth and development.
-During this time, young people experience a tremendous amount of cognitive, emotional, physical, and social development.
-According to The Journal of Pediatric Healthcare, nearly 20% of children under the age of seven will develop a psychiatric disorder.
-According to the World Health Organization, up to 50% of mental health conditions begin before the age of 14.
+Childhood and adolescence are critical times for growth and development.
+During this time, young people change a lot.
+They grow in their thinking and feelings.
+Their bodies also grow, and they develop social skills.
+The Center of Disease Control (CDC) states that almost 20% of kids under seven will have a psychiatric disorder.
+The World Health Organization states that up to 50% of mental health issues start before age 14.

-Mental and behavioral health issues that begin during childhood or adolescence can negatively impact the child’s development and can increase their risk of developing more severe mental health issues into adulthood.
-However, research has shown that early detection and intervention by a trained child and adolescent psychiatrist can lead to significantly better mental health outcomes throughout the patient’s life.
+Mental and behavioral health issues that start in childhood or adolescence can harm a child's development.
+They can also raise the risk of more serious mental health problems later in life.
+Research shows that early detection and intervention by a trained child and adolescent psychiatrist can improve mental health outcomes for life.

 What is Child and Adolescent Psychiatry?

-Mental and behavioral health issues can be difficult to detect in children and adolescents.
+Mental and behavioral health issues can be hard to spot in kids and teens.
 Parents and caregivers may find it hard to distinguish between normal developmental changes and true symptoms of mental health issues.
-Children, specifically, may find it hard to express their emotions or explain why they are behaving in certain ways.
+Children often struggle to share their feelings.
+They may have a tough time explaining their behavior.
 This is where a trained professional can help.

-Child and adolescent psychiatrists are mental health professionals that are specifically trained in assessing and treating mental health issues and behavioral issues in young people.
-They are trained to assess the child or adolescent’s behavior and mental state across multiple different settings, including home, school, and social situations.
-They are also trained to work with the young person’s parents, caregivers, school teachers, and primary care providers to gather information and provide treatment.
+Child and adolescent psychiatrists are trained professionals.
+They assess and treat mental health and behavioral issues in young people.
+They assess a child or adolescent’s behavior and mental state in various settings.
+This includes home, school, and social situations.
+They also work with the young person's parents, caregivers, school teachers, and primary care providers.
+This helps them gather information and provide proper treatment.

 How Does Child and Adolescent Psychiatry Differ from Adult Psychiatry?